 form a team alone or with up to 4 other participants; and

-In order to be eligible for prizes, each participant must
+In order to be eligible for monetary prizes provided by Trail of Bits, each participant must:

-be at least 13 but younger than 20 and not have a high school diploma or GED;
+be at least 13 years old, but younger than 20

 have indicated in their registration that they are a middle or high school student and resident in the US

-be enrolled in an accredited United States middle school or high school
+be enrolled in an accredited United States middle school or high school, and

 Since peaCTF is not intended for the use of or designed to attract the attention of children, participants must be 13 or older, and any user under 18 must have parental consent.
 We do not collect personal information from anyone we know to be under age 13, and children under 13 should not send us any information.
-If you are a parent believe your child under 13 has registered for our competition or provided us with information, please email us at [email protected] and we will use reasonable efforts to delete their account and remove their information, subject to the limitations stated above.
+If you are a parent believe your child under 13 has registered for our competition or provided us with information, please email us at [email protected] and we will remove their information, subject to the limitations stated above.